BCCDC-DSI/getting-started/README.md

 <summary>Book through Outlook</summary>

 1. Send a meeting invite to a meeting room

-2. Optionally, add CDC rooms' availablity onto your calendar
+2. Optionally, add CDC rooms' availablity onto your calendar.
+To do so:
     1. On Outlook, click on the calendar tab
     2. Right-click on "Add Calendar" on the sidebar
     3. Choose "From Room List"
     4. Enter "CDC use only"
     5. Double-click those marked with "CDC use only - Room..." (n=9)

 </details>